No products in the cart.

 TIP FOUR: Increase your B vitamins.
 The body uses up a considerable amount of nutrients when processing alcohol, such as niacin (vitamin B3).
 If you are low in vitamin B3 levels are low, this elimination process will be impaired and will prolong alcohol levels in the system.
 By increasing vitamin B-rich foods and taking a complex B supplement daily you will be ensuring that your vitamin B levels are adequate to deal with any increase in alcohol intake.
 Good food sources include wholegrains, legumes, avocado, nuts, seeds, and red meat.

 TIP FIVE: Rich fatty foods and excessive alcohol consumption places a heavy burden on our already overworked livers.
 Give your liver a helping hand by consuming certain foods and herbs that help support healthy liver function.
-Have a good serving of sulfur-containing vegetables such as broccoli, kale, cauliflower, Brussel sprouts, cabbage, and onion and garlic with your Christmas meal.
+Have a good serving of sulfur-containing vegetables such as broccoli, kale, cauliflower, brussel sprouts, cabbage, and onion and garlic with your festive meal.
 When cabbage is fermented to make sauerkraut, these protective sulfur compounds increase, making it a great addition to meals.
-Take the herb Milk thistle daily to protect your liver cells from alcohol-induced damage, and to enhance liver detoxification.
+Take the herb Milk Thistle daily to protect your liver cells from alcohol-induced damage, and to enhance liver detoxification.
 Swapping your morning coffee with a detoxing herbal tea containing liver tonic herbs such as dandelion root, schisandra berries, and turmeric, to help the liver remove alcohol and other toxins from the body safely.
 These herbs are found in Bodhi Organics PuriTEA and ZesTEA.

 TIP SIX: Increase antioxidants in your daily diet.
 Antioxidants are important to help fight the cellular damage alcohol consumption can cause, as well as giving immune function and boost.
 Best sources of antioxidants include green tea (Bodhi Organic ViridiTEA), citrus fruits rich in vitamin C, berries, green leafs, kiwi fruit, rose hip tea (Bodhi Organic LongeviTEA)and turmeric.
 Vitamin C is destroyed by alcohol, so supplementing with vitamin C daily is also recommended.